Carbamoyl phosphate synthetase I deficiency: Treatment

 Depending on clinical status and the blood ammonia level, the logical first step is to reduce protein intake and to attempt to maintain energy intake.
 Initiate intravenous infusion of 10% glucose (or higher, if administered through a central line) and lipids.

 Intravenous sodium benzoate and sodium phenylacetate may be helpful.
 Arginine is usually administered with benzoate and phenylacetate.
 This is best administered in the setting of a major medical center where facilities for hemodialysis in infants is available.

 Glycerol phenylbutyrate is a pre-prodrug that undergoes metabolism to form phenylacetate.
 Results of a phase 3 study comparing ammonia control in adults showed glycerol phenylbutyrate was noninferior to sodium phenylbutyrate.
 In a separate study involving young children ages 2 months through 5 years, glycerol phenylbutyrate resulted in a more evenly distributed urinary output of PAGN over 24 hours and accounted for fewer symptoms from accumulation of phenylacetate.

 In patients with an extremely high blood ammonia level, rapid treatment with hemodialysis is indicated.

 Metabolic disease specialists should provide long-term care with very close and frequent follow-up.

+A recent 2025 landmark study in The New England Journal of Medicine studied the use of base editors in carbamoyl-phosphate synthetase 1 deficiency.
+This approach offered a promising approach to correcting harmful genetic mutations.
+In one case, a newborn diagnosed with a severe form of carbamoyl-phosphate synthetase 1 deficiency—a rare disorder with a high mortality rate in early infancy—was promptly considered for a tailored treatment.
+Researchers quickly developed a lipid nanoparticle-based base-editing therapy designed specifically for the infant.
+Following regulatory authorization, the child received two doses of the treatment at around 7 and 8 months old.
+Over the next seven weeks, the infant tolerated a higher intake of dietary protein and a 50% reduction in the prescribed nitrogen-scavenger medication.
+These improvements occurred without significant side effects, even during concurrent viral infections.
+No serious complications were reported.
+Continued observation is necessary to further evaluate the long-term safety and effectiveness of the treatment.